rudderlabs/gatsby-plugin-rudderstack/README.md

 <p align="center"><b>The warehouse-first customer data platform built for devs.</b></p>
 <br/>

-# The Rudderstack Plugin for Gatsby.
+# The RudderStack Plugin for Gatsby.

-This is a way for you to quickly and easily get Rudderstack up and running in your Gatsby application.
+This is a way for you to quickly and easily get RudderStack up and running in your Gatsby application.

 Questions?
 Please join our [Slack channel](https://resources.rudderstack.com/join-rudderstack-slack) or read about us on [Product Hunt](https://www.producthunt.com/posts/rudderstack).

 # Why Use This plugin

-This plugin makes it easy to integrate your Gatsby website with the Rudderstack API and easily track events.
+This plugin makes it easy to integrate your Gatsby website with the RudderStack API and easily track events.

 # Key Features

 - use multiple write keys (one for prod env, another optional one for dev)
 - disable page view tracking (just in case you want to add it later manually)
-- up to date (Rudderstack team maintained)
+- up to date (RudderStack team maintained)

 ## Install